 If, like millions of other people across the United States, you suffer from back pain, you might be unable to live your life to the fullest.
-When you need a new approach to back pain, visit interventional radiologist Andrew Doe, MD.
+When you need a new approach to back pain, visit interventional radiologist Andrew Doe, MD, or Sandra Newberry, MD.
 At Alate Health in Houston, Texas, they provide cutting-edge treatments for back pain, including advanced solutions such as epidural injections, selective nerve root blocks, vertebroplasty, and kyphoplasty.
 Call Alate Health today to find out more or schedule a consultation using the online booking tool.

 If you suffer from back pain like millions of other Americans, you might not be able to live life the way you truly want.
 Back pain can be very severe, impairing your quality of life in many ways by restricting how much you can work, stand, sit, or ride comfortably.